-Liquidity and funding risk is the risk that MuniFin Group is unable to meet its financial obligations as they become due, resulting in an inability to support normal business activities, or a failure to meet regulatory liquidity requirements or rating agency expectations.
+Liquidity and funding risk is the risk that MuniFin Group is unable to meet its financial obligations as they become due. resulting in an inability to support normal business activities. or a failure to meet regulatory liquidity requirements or rating agency expectations.
 The Group is exposed to liquidity risk in its customer financing, funding, liquidity portfolio investments and other operations.

-MuniFin Group strives to ensure liquidity adequacy under all market conditions by maintaining a sufficient number of sources of liquidity (e.g. short-term and long-term funding).
+MuniFin Group strives to ensure liquidity adequacy under all market conditions by maintaining a sufficient number of liquidity sources (e.g. short-term and long-term funding).
 The objective of MuniFin Group's liquidity and funding risk management is to maintain an adequate liquidity buffer and a sustainable funding position and profile, even in stress periods.

-MuniFin Group has identified a sub-set of liquidity and funding risks as material risks in the RAF.
+MuniFin Group has identified sub-sets of material liquidity and funding risks in the RAF.
 When identifying liquidity and funding risks, the Group considers the connection between liquidity and funding risk and other risks, such as interest rate risk, credit risk, operational and reputational risk as these risks may have an effect on MuniFin Group's liquidity position.